How Is PML Risk Evaluated in Tysabri Patients?

 Frequently Asked Questions

-What is the FDA warning for Tysabri regarding PML?
+What is the FDA warning about Tysabri and PML?

-The FDA has issued a boxed warning for Tysabri (natalizumab) stating that the drug increases the risk of progressive multifocal leukoencephalopathy (PML), a serious brain infection that usually leads to death or severe disability.
-The warning is based on clinical trial data and post-marketing surveillance, and it includes guidance on monitoring patients and withholding treatment at the first sign of PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+The FDA has issued a boxed warning for Tysabri, stating that the drug increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
+The warning emphasizes monitoring patients for any new signs or symptoms suggestive of PML and withholding dosing immediately if such symptoms appear. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962)

 What are the risk factors for developing PML while on Tysabri?

-Three specific risk factors have been identified: the presence of anti-JCV antibodies, longer treatment duration (especially beyond two years), and prior use of immunosuppressants.
-These factors should be considered when initiating and continuing Tysabri therapy (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Three primary risk factors have been identified: the presence of anti-JCV antibodies, longer treatment duration (especially beyond two years), and prior use of immunosuppressants.
+Patients who are anti-JCV antibody positive have a higher risk, and longer treatment duration further increases risk. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962)

 How does Tysabri cause PML?